Why You Instantly Confuse Left and Right - Your Brain's Structural Weakness

 In daily life, mixing up left and right is a harmless mistake.
 In medicine, it is a serious safety issue.
 Wrong-site surgery - operating on the wrong side of the body - is reported in hospitals worldwide.
 The WHO includes surgical site laterality confirmation in its pre-surgery safety checklist precisely because human brains are prone to left-right errors.

 Marking the surgical site with a pen, having multiple staff members verbally confirm the correct side - these protocols are designed to compensate for the brain's inherent weakness in left-right discrimination.
-(Books on medical safety are also a useful reference.)
+The fact that even highly trained professionals such as nurses and surgeons make left-right errors underscores how fundamental this brain characteristic is.
+Books on medical safety are also a useful reference.

 Individual Differences in Left-Right Judgment